InformedChoice/armed-exterminators/content/services/bed-bug-treatment.md

 Bed bugs are excellent hitchhikers.
 Common sources include hotels, public transportation, movie theaters, used furniture, and visitors' belongings.
 They're not a sign of poor hygiene—even luxury hotels can have bed bugs.

 ### Can I treat bed bugs myself?
 DIY treatments rarely eliminate entire infestations.
 Store-bought sprays often scatter bugs deeper into walls and furniture, making professional treatment more difficult.
-Professional heat treatment or integrated approaches are most effective.
+Professional integrated approaches with targeted insecticide applications, crack-and-crevice dusting, vacuuming, and follow-up visits are most effective.

 ### How long does bed bug treatment take?
-Heat treatments typically take 6-8 hours and often require just one visit.
-Chemical treatments may require 2-3 visits over several weeks.
-Treatment time depends on infestation severity and chosen method.
+Most services take 2-4 hours per visit, with 2-3 visits scheduled over several weeks to break the life cycle.
+Treatment time depends on infestation severity and how many rooms are affected.

 ### Is bed bug treatment safe for my family and pets?
 Yes, when performed by professionals.
-Heat treatment is chemical-free.
-When pesticides are necessary, we use EPA-registered products applied precisely to minimize exposure.
-We provide clear safety instructions for each treatment type.
+We use EPA-registered products applied precisely to minimize exposure and provide clear safety instructions.
+Pets and people should stay out of treated rooms until products are dry and the space is ventilated.

 ### Will I need to throw away my furniture?
 Usually not.
-Most furniture can be successfully treated with heat, steam, or targeted chemicals.
+Most furniture can be successfully treated with thorough vacuuming, encasements, and targeted insecticides.
 We only recommend disposal for severely damaged or infested items that can't be effectively treated.

 ### How can I prevent bed bugs from coming back?
 Regular inspections, protective mattress encasements, reducing clutter, and being cautious with second-hand items all help.
 We provide a comprehensive prevention guide after treatment.